robstwd/git_status/README.md

 * "up to date" is displayed in green
 * any variation of [n]  [n]  [n] will display in red

-`${if_match "${exec ruby ~/scripts/Projects/git_status/bin/get_git_status.rb ~/scripts/Projects/git_status}" == "up to date"}${color2}${execpi 10 ruby ~/scripts/Projects/git_status/bin/get_git_status.rb ~/scripts/Projects/git_status}${color}${else}${color red}${execpi 10 ruby ~/scripts/Projects/git_status/bin/get_git_status.rb ~/scripts/Projects/git_status}${color}${endif}`
+    ${if_match "${exec ruby ~/scripts/Projects/git_status/bin/get_git_status.rb ~/scripts/Projects/git_status}" == "up to date"}${color2}${execpi 10 ruby ~/scripts/Projects/git_status/bin/get_git_status.rb ~/scripts/Projects/git_status}${color}${else}${color red}${execpi 10 ruby ~/scripts/Projects/git_status/bin/get_git_status.rb ~/scripts/Projects/git_status}${color}${endif}

 # Under the bonnet

-The script runs the shell command "git status -s" within the chosen directory the output is "XY <filename>" where (according to the git status man page):
+The script runs the shell command "git status -s" within the chosen directory

+the output is "XY <filename>" where (according to the git status man page):

-	- <XY> is the status (where X shows the status of the index, and Y shows the status of the work tree.
-And untracked paths, XY is displayed as ?? status codes are:
+* <XY> is the status (where X shows the status of the index, and Y shows the status of the work tree.
+And untracked paths, XY is displayed as ??
+* status codes are:
-       ·   ' ' = unmodified
+    * ' ' = unmodified
-       ·    M = modified
+    * M = modified
-       ·    A = added
+    * A = added
-       ·    D = deleted
+    * D = deleted
-       ·    R = renamed
+    * R = renamed
-       ·    C = copied
+    * C = copied
-       ·    U = updated but unmerged
+    * U = updated but unmerged
-	- <filename> refers to the particular file in question
+* <filename> refers to the particular file in question

-The code looks for (and counts) records that have a value in the first position (ie signifying that there is a staged change to tracked files, ready for committing
+The code looks for (and counts) records that have a value in the first position (ie signifying that there is a staged change to tracked files, ready for committing.

-The code looks for (and counts) records that have a value in the second position (ie signifying that a tracked file has been modified but not yet staged
+The code looks for (and counts) records that have a value in the second position (ie signifying that a tracked file has been modified but not yet staged.

-Lastly the code looks for (and counts) records with "??" that signifies that files have not been tracked
+Lastly the code looks for (and counts) records with "??" that signifies that files have not been tracked.

 # TODO
-1) error handling for an argument that isn't a path or the path doesn't contain a git repo
+1. error handling for an argument that isn't a path or the path doesn't contain a git repo
-2) rspec these error handing options
+2. rspec these error handing options
-3) push to GitHub
-4) document
+3. document